APA Summit on High School Psychology Education

 The American Psychological Association (APA) Education Directorate and the Board of Educational Affair's Steering Committee on a Summit on High School Psychology Education are pleased to announce the APA Summit on High School Psychology Education.
 The summit will be held on the beautiful campus of Weber State University in Ogden, Utah, from July 9-14, 2017.

-The goal of the summit is to promote the value, delivery, assessment and reach of psychological science through the teaching of high school psychology in order to plan for the best possible future for high school psychology education.
+The mission of the summit is to create the best future for high school psychology education.
+The goals of the summit are to strengthen the value, delivery, assessment and reach of psychological science through the teaching of high school psychology.

 This summit is not structured like a typical conference where the primary goal of participants is to learn about or receive information.
 Participants will be expected to work toward accomplishing their working group’s outcome(s) and participate in advocating and disseminating the work after the conclusion of the summit.